That helpless feeling… it’s horrible, isn’t it?

 Look around at some of the blogs you enjoy and the people you follow.
 How many of them have created a product or service that you might be interested in, and what kind of value do they offer?

 If you can see one or two that stand out to you as particularly useful, set aside some money to buy them!
-It doesn’t have to be expensive; a $9.99 ebook is a good start on a tight budget.
+It doesn’t have to be expensive; a $49 online course is a good start, or a $7.99 ebook if you’re on a really tight budget.

 Once you’ve got the goods, put in some time to really make full use of them.
 Then contact the creator to thank them for their creation.
 Let them know how it worked for you, and add an insightful comment or question.